 Quantum Moss, or QMoss for short, is an art piece embodying quantum physics phenomena visually.
 Installed on site 2022, QMoss is the first ever outdoor quantum art installation!
-The piece is built at Aalto University campus in Espoo, Finland with an official publication event organized in 2023 by Aalto University.
-QMoss embodies wood architecture, a numerical simulation of a quantum physical phenomena and will slowly start to grow moss, algae, lichen and saprotrophs.
+The piece is built at Aalto University campus in Espoo, Finland with an official publication event organized in May 2023 by Aalto University.
+QMoss embodies wood architecture, Finnish design, and a numerical simulation of a quantum physical phenomena and will slowly start to grow moss, algae, lichen and saprotrophs on its surface.
 The large surface areas of QMoss are intentionally left untreated to benefit the natural plant growth but this natural aging process will also question and bring into discussion the life cycle of public art.

 Follow and learn more of our progress on instagram: https://www.instagram.com/kiedos.art/

 World is changing constantly and rapidly around us.
 Should we not take notice of if more in our everyday life?

 Below is our modification of a numerical simulation depicting the time evolution of a one-dimensional particle confined in a potential well.
 This has been the starting point of our design that has evolved into a multidimensional and captivating outcome.

 Quantum Moss, or QMoss, for short is a multidisciplinary contemporary art project communicating quantum phenomenon through a tangible and concrete media of Finnish plywood and moss.
 Connecting quantum physics to the famous architectural surroundings of Aalto University campus through a biological media brings a natural, soft way to communicate quantum physics, and also contributes to the biodiversity of the campus.
 Through this connection to natural growth and decay, QMoss questions the lifecycle of public art in the time of global climate change: World is changing constantly and rapidly around us.
 Should we not take notice of if more in our everyday life?